 Mixed-effect Poisson regression model will be used to estimate the intervention effects on mortality, with random intercepts for the clusters.
 For twins, no adjustment for interdependence will be made, i.e. we plan to analyse the data assuming independence between infants from the same mother.
 This is because our previous methodological research has demonstrated that analytic models that assume independence are robust in situations where cluster size is small and only a few of the analysable units are clustered (such as 1-2% twin rate, Xu et al., 2014).
-For mortality difference, hypothesis testing will adjust for three pairwise comparisons by the Holm's method and multiple look by the Peto method.

-For the main analysis, we will analyse the mortality data of infants/children who receive

-MDA/placebo at the age of 1-11 months (29-364 days) at the beginning of each 3-month period.
+As per the closed-testing method for controlling multiplicity arising from multiple group comparisons, global null hypothesis of mortality in all three groups being the same will be tested at 5% significance level.
+Pairwise null hypothesis can be rejected only if the global null hypothesis has been rejected.
+Pairwise incidence rate ratio and corresponding 95% confidence intervals will be estimated.
+For the main analysis, we will analyse the mortality data of infants/children who receive azithromycin/placebo at the age of 1-11 months (29-364 days) at the beginning of each 3-month period.
 Some of the person-time and deaths may occur at age 12-14 months during the 3-month periods.
 This is consistent with the study aim to assess the effect of MDA giving at the age of 1-11 months (29-364 days).
 As a secondary analysis, we will use the Lexis expansion approach to partition the follow-up time and deaths into intervals of 1-5, 6-11, and 12-14 months of age (and also 1-11 and 12-14 months) and cross-classified with intervals defined according to the 3-month periods.
 This allows for more precise estimation of age-specific intervention effects and more precise adjustment for the time period effects.